TheKikGen/midiXparser/README.md

     This method can be used in combination with the IsByteCaptured method to process sysex flows on the fly, without buffering.

+#### bool wasSysExMode()
+    Return true if the last call to the parse method has stopped the sysex mode, because of EOX or an sysex error.
+    The sysex message is stored if with Setfilter with a size was used.

 #### bool isSysExError()
-    Return true if the last call to the parse method has detected an abnormal end of sysex, generally no EOX byte.
+    Return true if the last call to the parse method has detected an abnormal end of sysex, generally a midi status (a byte > 0x80) no beeing the EOX byte, or a sysex buffer overflow.

 #### bool isByteCaptured()
-    Return true if the last byte parsed was kept to prepare a midi message.
+    Return true if the last byte parsed is used to prepare a midi message.

 #### uint8_t getMidiMsgType()
     Return the type of the last parsed midi message.